Why should I get tested?

 Here is what FTDNA has to say: "Jewish ancestry is not an exact result.
 By way of comparison we can see whether or not the direct line being tested is likely to be Jewish in origin.
 We have the largest Jewish ancestry database of this kind.
 This comparison is included on the recent ancestral origins page.
 There are 4 scenarios for individuals who think there may be Jewish origins: mainly matches who have listed Jewish origins (indicates probably of Jewish origins), some matches who have listed Jewish ancestry and some who have not (tougher to call, Bennett can help answer some of these questions), has matches, but not of Jewish origin (probably not Jewish in origin), or no matches at all.
 The last case, means you're not matching anyone of Jewish origins when compared against the database, but you are also not matching anyone of non-Jewish origins.
 This is a "wait and see" situation in most cases.
 There is a Cohen Modal Haplotype that we automatically compare everyone against.
 It is a 12 marker set of results.
 If you match this haplotype we put a CMH badge on your personal page which is linked to information on what that means."

 We suggest that you work through the Jewish Heritage Project.
-But, don't click on the link to order yDNA for $149.
-Instead, click on "Projects" at the top of the page and then scroll down to "Dual Geographic Projects", then click on "J" then "Jewish Heritage Proj"
+(Click on "Projects" at the top of the page and then scroll down to "Dual Geographic Projects", then click on "J" then "Jewish Heritage Proj")

 How do I test for Native American ancestry?

 In order to test for Native American ancestry, you will need to have just the right connection between the ancestor you believe was Native American and the person being tested.